Dick Wolf: FBI franchise

 In 2018, Wolf became executive producer of the CBS drama FBI, starring Law & Order cast members Jeremy Sisto and Alana de la Garza and also Sela Ward.
-FBI has since had two spinoffs (FBI: Most Wanted, and FBI: International), giving Wolf his third franchise.
+FBI has since had three spinoffs (FBI: Most Wanted, FBI: International and CIA), giving Wolf his third franchise.

 Beginning in the 2021–2022 TV season, all three of Wolf's franchises have their own night of programming: FBI Tuesdays on CBS (original series, Most Wanted, International), Chicago Wednesdays on NBC (Med, Fire, P.D.), and Law & Order Thursdays on NBC (original series revival, SVU and Organized Crime).

 Other work

 In 2012, Wolf developed the unscripted show Cold Justice, a documentary drama, for TNT.
 He also has written three novels whose central character is NYPD Detective Jeremy Fisk: The Intercept, The Execution, and The Ultimatum.
 In 2024, Wolf released a documentary miniseries with Netflix called Homicide: New York.

 In May 2021, NBC ordered a docuseries LA Fire and Rescue.
-The series followed the firefighters of the Los Angeles County Fire Department and will be executive produced by Wolf.
-This series was cancelled by NBC after one season.
+The series followed the firefighters of the Los Angeles County Fire Department and was executive produced by Wolf.
+The series was cancelled by NBC after one season.